masciugo/genealogy/README.md

     sex_values: ['M','F']

-### Test as documentation
+## Test as documentation

 A rich amount of test examples were written using the RSpec suite.
 Beyond the canonical testing purpose I tried to make the test output as human readable as possible in order to serve as auxiliary documentation.
-Just type *rake* to run all of them and get the output in a pleasant format.
+Just type *rake* to run all tests on query and alter methods and get the output in a pleasant format.
-To best understand genealogy features I recommend to read first the query methods test outcome (`rake specfile[spec/genealogy/query_methods_spec.rb]`) which was build on [this pedigree]()
+To best understand genealogy features, I recommend to read first the query methods test outcome (`rake specfile[spec/genealogy/query_methods_spec.rb]`) which was build on [this pedigree](https://github.com/masciugo/genealogy/blob/master/spec/sample_pedigree.pdf)

+## Acknowledgement

+I'd like to thank all people from Dott.ssa Toniolo laboratory at San Raffaele Hospital in Milan, especially Dott.ssa Cinzia Sala for her direct help.